 That’s followed by the Divisional Round, in which the top two seeds in each conference face the survivors from the Wild Card Round.
 The winners of these games then meet in the Conference Championship games.
 And the final team standing in the AFC and NFC clash in the Super Bowl.

 If you’re looking for a way to maximize your investment opportunity at the sportsbooks for the 2019 postseason, you’ve come to the right place.
-We have everything from the latest odds to the best analysis, and we've even provided a betting-type breakdown for those who may just be starting out.
+You’ll find everything from the latest odds to the best analysis, and there’s even a betting breakdown provided of the types of wagers you can make on the NFL playoffs for those who may be new to sports betting.

 Best NFL Playoffs Betting Lines

 In the NFL playoffs, teams are matched up based upon their regular-season records.
 In each week of postsason play, the teams are reseeded, with the top seed playing host to the lowest seed.
 This makes the road to the Super Bowl especially challenging for a Wild Card team.

 A team that reaches the postseason via a Wild Card berth is more than likely going to be required to win on the road three weeks in a row.
 That’s extremely challenging in NFL but it can be done.
 In 2011, the Green Bay Packers defied the NFL postseason odds and won Super Bowl 45 over the Pittsburgh Steelers as the No. 6 seed in the NFC.

 Generally, the NFL is the league where home field proves more advantageous than in any other sport.
 Since the games are played in January and February, weather conditions can go to extremes and play a significant role in the outcome.